kow-k/pyPLB/README.md

 - networkx, which requires matplotlib

 # Synopsis
-gPLB implements a _generalized_ Pattern Lattice.
+pyPLB implements a _generalized_ Pattern Lattice.
 A normal, _non-generalized_ Pattern Lattice of [a, b, c] is the is-a network over the set
 {[\_, \_, \_],
 [a, \_, \_], [\_, b, \_], [\_, \_, c],
 [a, b, \_], [a, \_, c], [\_, b, c],